Skip to content

 }

 You can install a JSON server globally on your machine using the command npm install -g json-server.
-A global installation requires administrative privileges, which means that it is not possible on faculty computers or freshman laptops.
+A global installation requires administrative privileges.

 After installing run the following command to run the json-server.
 The json-server starts running on port 3000 by default; we will now define an alternate port 3001, for the json-server.
 The --watch option automatically looks for any saved changes to db.json